slowernews/wisdom-tldr/chapters/chapter_1_self.md

 HOWEVER... while routines and habits are important, so is variety and novelty.
 [Balance](#on-balance) it.

 <!--
+Effort and reward have a linear relationship when the action is mindless and simple.
+Effort and reward have a diminishing returns relationship when the action is complex and multivariate.
+But when the action becomes purely psychological—an experience that exists solely within our own consciousness—the relationship between effort and reward becomes inverted. desiring a positive experience is itself a negative experience; accepting a negative experience is a positive experience.

+> *'I always worked until I had something done and I always stopped when I knew what was going to happen next.
+That way I could be sure of going on the next day.' -- Ernest Hemingway*

+Here are a few snippets from my own annual review:
+GOOD:
+Health & Fitness: I was consistent with my training regimen and I’m in the best shape of my life.
+I ride my bike daily and now follow a diet that is heavy in healthy fruits and vegetables and very low in meat (still love steak!).
+I’ve also completed my third year of daily cold showers.
+Business & Career: 2017 was a record year for me.
+My company broke 7-figures, I expanded my team to 12 highly talented people, my podcast has grown to 4.5 million downloads and my books and courses are selling more than ever before.
+Finances: This has been my best year financially, I no longer have to worry about bills or look at my bank account when I want to buy something.
+However, I keep a minimalist approach to my life so I rarely spend money on “things” and instead invest in my team, friends, and family.
+Relationships: I dramatically improved my networking and social circle in 2017 and have enjoyed a great romantic relationship.
+I’m learning a lot, growing, and getting outside of my comfort zone on a daily basis.
+Personal Growth: In 2017, I gained massive clarity on who I am and what I want out of life.
+I no longer suffer from “Guru” worship and have found a way to tailor personal growth to my life in a way that brings me more joy and fulfillment.
+(Goodbye “Crush it work 18 hours a day!” mentality)
+BAD:
+Health & Fitness: The main issue with my health and fitness in 2017 was chronic pelvic and knee pain which reduces overall quality of life.
+And, as I’ve expanded my network and social circle, I’ve allowed my social drinking to increase in the past few months.
+Business & Career: Even though 2017 was a great year, Knowledge for Men did experience some growing pains.
+Early in the year, I didn’t focus heavily enough on creating systems to successfully scale the coaching side of my business and ended up overextending myself as a result.
+I also didn’t focus on scalable assets like books and online courses.
+Also an employee of mine flooded my office by accident which cost me nearly $25k in damages to the structure of the building.
+Finances: Although I made plenty of money in 2017, I didn’t do very well investing that money into long-term cash flow producing assets.
+I’ve also struggled to keep up with taxes as my income has increased.
+Relationships: Although my relationship is great, I’m still working on improving my communication with my partner so that I can show up as authentically and honestly as possible.
+I’ve also struggled to keep up with old friends while expanding my social circle.
+Personal Growth: 2017 was the first year in nearly a decade where I didn’t do much reading.
+I used to read 2-3 books a month and this year I read maybe 5 books total.
+I also stayed very close to San Diego for the entire year and didn’t travel the way that I wanted too.

 A lot of things in life are first-order positive and second-order negative.
 A real advantage is conferred on people who can do things that are first-order negative, second-order positive.